 The Company accounts for uncertain income tax positions in accordance with ASC 740, Income Taxes.
 Interest costs and penalties related to income taxes are classified as interest expense and general and administrative costs, respectively, in the consolidated financial statements.
-For 2022 and 2021, the Company did not recognize any uncertain tax positions, interest or penalty expense related to income taxes.
+For the years ended December 31, 2023 and 2022, the Company did not recognize any uncertain tax positions, interest or penalty expense related to income taxes.
 It is not reasonably likely for the amounts of unrecognized tax benefits to significantly increase or decrease within the next 12 months.
 The Company files U.S. federal and state income tax returns as necessary.
 The federal return generally has a three-year statute of limitations and most states have a four-year statute of limitations; however, the taxing authorities are allowed to review the tax year in which the net operating loss was generated when the loss is utilized on a tax return.
 The Company currently does not have any open income tax audits.